Rufus For Real

 Tips & Tricks

-• Bake low and slow for buttery results.
-A gentler oven temp keeps the salmon silky and prevents those “overcooked chalky edges” you get at 400–450°F.
+• Bake Low and Slow: A gentler oven temp (300°F) keeps the salmon silky and prevents those dry, chalky edges you get at higher heats.

-• Aim for 125–130°F for restaurant-level tenderness.
-This is the sweet spot where salmon is flaky, moist, and melt-in-your-mouth.
-(The USDA recommends 145°F — choose what feels right for you.)
+• Aim for 125–130°F: This is the sweet spot for restaurant-level tenderness where the fish is flaky and moist.
+(The USDA recommends 145°F—choose what feels right for you.)

-• Use your eyes, not just a thermometer.
-When the salmon turns opaque and starts to flake easily with a fork, it’s done.
-Pull it early — it continues cooking as it rests.
+• Use Your Eyes: When the salmon turns opaque and starts to flake easily with a fork, it’s done.
+Pull it early—it continues cooking as it rests.

-• Let it rest.
-A 3–5 minute rest keeps every bite juicy and helps the texture relax into perfection.
+• Let It Rest: A 3–5 minute rest keeps every bite juicy.

 350